Tina Arena: Personal life

 During her career, Arena has lived in the United States, France and the United Kingdom.

 In December 1995, Arena married her then-manager, Ralph Carr, who had been her manager since 1992.
-The two had enjoyed considerable success, producing her 1994 album Don't Ask.
 Their divorce was finalised in 1999, while they settled their financial and contractual matters in February 2002.

-In the late 1990s, Arena relocated from Australia to reside in Paris, France.
+In the late 1990s, Arena relocated from Australia to live in Paris, France.
 In 2000, Arena met the French artist Vincent Mancini with whom she has a son, Gabriel Joseph Mancini, born in 2005.